 The Royal Society for the Protection of Birds (RSPB) provided a consultation response to the Dounreay wind farm in November 2016.
 ABS Group delivered preliminary planning as well as third-party certification and verification services to the project.

 SMRU Consulting was contracted to provide the marine mammal impact assessment for the environmental statement of the project in November 2016.
 The contractual scope includes a desktop review to investigate the abundance and distribution of marine mammals in the project area and assessment of underwater noise, vessel disturbance and entanglement risk.

 Benefits of the Dounreay Trì floating wind farm

 The proposed floating wind demonstration project will be capable of generating up to 10MW of electricity, which will be adequate to provide electricity to approximately 8,000 homes.

-The facility will put Scotland at the forefront of developing the innovative technology, which can be deployed in deep water than just shallow waters.
-The technology could open up market potential for Scottish manufacturers to develop capacity of deep water facilities as they can be entirely assembled in the construction yard and then tugged into position.
+The facility will put Scotland at the forefront of developing this innovative technology, which can be deployed in deep water, rather than just shallow waters.
+The technology could open up the market potential for Scottish manufacturers to develop the capacity of deepwater facilities, as they can be entirely assembled in the construction yard and then tugged into position.